Aniumbott/LabStation/README.md

         ```

 6.  **Firestore Indexes:**
-    *   As you use the application, Firestore might prompt you in the browser console if specific queries require composite indexes for performance.
-These errors usually include a direct link to create the needed index in the Firebase console.
-Create them as needed.
     *   **Note on Single-Field Indexes:** Firestore automatically creates single-field indexes for every field in your documents (both ascending and descending).
 You do not need to manually create these.
-These automatic indexes cover simple queries like filtering on one field or ordering by one field (e.g., `orderBy('name', 'asc')`).
+These automatic indexes cover simple queries like filtering on one field or ordering by one field.
-    *   **Required Composite Indexes:** For more complex queries (e.g., filtering on multiple fields, using range filters on one field while filtering on others, or ordering by multiple fields), you must manually create composite indexes.
+    *   **Required Composite Indexes:** For more complex queries (e.g., filtering on multiple fields, using range filters on one field while filtering on others, or ordering by multiple fields), you must manually create composite indexes in the Firebase console.
 As you use the application, Firestore might prompt you if a specific query requires a new composite index; these errors usually include a direct link to create it.
     *   **Proactively create the following essential COMPOSITE indexes in the Firebase console:**

         *   **`users` collection:**